 There aren't so many destinations in the US that I'm interested in visiting.
 The few that attract me are mostly cities with a hipster, alternative and counter-cultural scenes, like Seattle, Portland, San Francisco, Detroit and Philadelphia.
 Of course, the US also has some places of spectacular natural beauty, and one of those that stands out the most to me is Hawaii.
 So here's my wishlist for a trip to O'ahu, Hawaii.

-Before booking my trip, I’d first check out some Hawaii vacation rentals for a cool place to stay and base myself for my trip around these islands.
-I’d want to focus mostly on the island of O’ahu, simply because it’s the best connected, most compact and therefor has the most to offer in a relatively small area.
-I’d then want to get stuck in to the organic, healthy and vegan food scene, which is booming in Honolulu in particular!
+Before booking my trip, I'd first check out some cool AirBnB's in Hawaii for a cool place to stay and base myself for my trip around these islands.
+Of course, if you're one of the lucky few who have joined a timeshare, you likely have lots of options for staying on the island.
+But if your timeshare isn't living up to your expectations, don't hesitate to check out this guide to cancel a timeshare in Hawaii and look for other options.
+I'd want to focus mostly on the island of O'ahu, simply because it's the best connected, most compact and therefore has the most to offer in a relatively small area.
+I'd then want to get stuck in to the organic, healthy and vegan food scene, which is booming in Honolulu in particular!

 Some places I'd head first to eat would be Simple Joy for a nice mix of vegan American food as well as traditional Vietnamese pho and noodle dishes, Peace Cafe for hearty, home cooked food with an international twist, and Greens and Vines for some raw vegan gourmet goodness!